githubtraining/training-manual/docs/02_getting_started.md

 #### `**Bold item**`

-Two asterix `**` on either side of a string will make that text bold.
+Two asterisks `**` on either side of a string will make that text bold.

 #### `- [ ] Checklist`